btelles/code-of-conduct/code_of_conduct.md

 Be kind to others.
 Do not insult or put down other attendees.
 Behave professionally.
 Remember that harassment and sexist, racist, or exclusionary jokes are not appropriate for RailsBridge.

-Attendees violating these rules may be asked to leave the workshop without a refund at the sole discretion of the workshop organizers.
+Attendees violating these rules may be asked to leave the workshop at the sole discretion of the workshop organizers.

 Thank you for helping make this a welcoming, friendly event for all.